muilpp/MM-concert-calendar/README.md

 # Magic Mirror Concert Calendar

 This is an extension for the MagicMirror.
 It will show concerts in the area you selected for the bands you listen to the most.
-Here goes a screenshot to get an idea of how it looks like:

 ![alt text](https://github.com/muilpp/MM-concert-calendar/blob/master/mm%20concerts%20calendar.png?raw=true)